 19. Volunteer to Help Others

-Even during the pandemic, when social distancing may limit face-to-face volunteering, you can find organizations that welcome your help.
+You can find organizations that welcome your help as a volunteer.
 Maybe you can answer phone calls from home, deliver meals, hand out groceries at a drive-up food pantry or tutor students via Zoom.
 To get started, search online under “volunteer opportunities” and your city’s name.

 20. Call Someone Who Lives Alone